-Daily Devotional Thursday 29th July 2021
+Daily Bible Reading Thursday 29th July 2021

-by William Moody
+Teaching by Rev. William Moody

 The bronze altar was the biggest of all the furniture at the tabernacle (v1; 5 cubits by five cubits was 7 ½ feet by 7 ½ feet).
 The altar was also the first thing you met when you entered the outer court of the tabernacle.